Kids are very territorial.

 Kids have a natural ingenuity.
 Without the filters of adult logic and skepticism, the imagination is open to wild possibilities.
 Adults plan and doubt and rethink.
 Kids simply do without the apprehension of wasted time or materials.
 A hubcap was a radar dish, corrugated aluminum could be anything from a load bearing wall to the fireproofing of a fire pit, a piece of PCV piping could be converted into a flaming tennis ball cannon, screws were pounded in with hammers and electricity was stolen via orange extension cords connected to the exterior outlets of neighboring houses.
 The days were ours until our parents reappeared from their jobs.
 We knew which houses were occupied during the day and which houses were empty.
 The days were featureless, and if we stayed under the radar, we were governed by our own laws.

-That is until the stole junk from the wrong man.
+That is until we stole junk from the wrong man.

 Wedged in the middle of our neighborhood was an auto repair garage run by short, abrasive sometimes violent, ex-Marine named Squadrini.
 Short, powerful and permanently greasy, “the Squad” was always dressed in dark blue Dickie’s work clothes and chewing on a soggy cigar.
 Effortlessly connecting lurid adjectives with bizarre terms for sexual organs, he elevated profanity to an art form that took me years to decipher.
 Back then, I tried to nod and laugh in all the right places and feign understanding.